Hamza0590/Semantic-Movie-Recommendation-System-/README.md

 ## 📂 Dataset
 A preprocessed **TMDB movie dataset** is included in the ZIP folder as:
 It contains metadata such as:
-- Movie title
 - Overview
 - Genres
 - Tagline